adamghill/djajax/README.md

 Outputs an empty obj if nothing there and calls safe on the JSON string text.

 ### djajax_urls tag
 Outputs a dictionary of reverse lookups to urls for use in Javascript.
-Url must not need arguments, and DJAJAX_URL_REVERSE_LOOKUPS or DJAJAX_URL_FUNCTIONS need to be set in settings for security reasons.
+Url must not need arguments, and DJAJAX_URL_REVERSE_LOOKUPS needs to be set in settings for security reasons.